humanbeing1981/neurosky_rpi_sc/README.md

 ##STEP THREE

-Assuming you already habe a python script ready now its time to create an autostart procedure with crontab so every time you boot the Rpi It should run 4 things:
+Assuming you already have a python script ready now its time to create an autostart procedure with crontab so every time you boot the Rpi It should run 4 things:

 1. the jack driver
 2. the sc script